- Tuition Remission (for courses taken at IIT, including Coursera)

 Eligible Dependents for Tuition Exchange

-Any born or adopted child of an eligible IIT employee.
-The child must be a dependent as defined by the IRS.
-(Appropriate proof may be requested)
+An employee’s spouse, or any born or adopted child of an eligible IIT employee.
+Dependent children must be a dependent as defined by the IRS.
+Appropriate proof may be requested.

-The award is for new first year students and continuing students, although preference will be given to new first year students.
+The award is for new first year students and continuing students doing work toward an undergraduate degree, although preference will be given to new first year students.